rednaw/site/README.md

     This will take care that your changes are committed to version control and your changes are made public.

 The other directories (`_layouts`, `_plugins`, `_includes`, `style`) contain technical files.
 These files only need to be changed if the structure of the site itself needs to be changed.
 Things like changing the layout, navigation, style or adding a new page or subsite.
-**Exception**: `_include/contact.md` contains contact information.

 ## Technical background